$p$-Adic Brownian Motion is a Scaling Limit: Introduction

 \section{Introduction}

-The fundamental solution of the diffusion equation in the real setting induces the Wiener measure $W$ on $C([0,\infty)\colon\mathds R)$, the space of continuous real-valued functions on $(0,\infty)$.
-The probability space for Brownian motion is the pair $(C([0,\infty)\colon\mathds R), W)$.
-The space of continuous paths forms a closed subset of $D([0,\infty)\colon\mathds R)$, the Skorohod space of real-valued c\`{a}dl\`{a}g functions on $[0,\infty)$ with the Skorohod metric.
-There is a sequence of probability measures $(P^m)$ on $D([0,\infty)\colon\mathds R)$ such that each $P^m$ is the measure induced by a discrete time random walk on a grid in $\mathds R$ and the sequence $(P^m)$ converges to $W$ in the weak-$\ast$ topology on the space of bounded measures on $D([0,\infty)\colon\mathds R)$.
-In this sense, Brownian motion is a limit of discrete time random walks on grids.
-There are analogs of Brownian motion where paths are valued in $\mathds Q_p$, the $p$-adic numbers.
-Is $p$-adic Brownian motion also a limit of discrete time random walks?
-We generalize and significantly improve the results of \cite{BW} in this paper by answering the question in the affirmative and providing an approach that admits a broad generalization.
+The fundamental solution to the diffusion equation in the real setting induces the Wiener measure $\WM$ on $C([0,\infty)\colon\mathds R)$, the space of continuous real-valued functions on $[0,\infty)$.
+The probability space for Brownian motion is the pair $(C([0,\infty)\colon\mathds R), \WM)$.
+The continuous paths form a closed subset of $D([0,\infty)\colon\mathds R)$, the Skorohod space of real-valued c\`{a}dl\`{a}g functions on $[0,\infty)$ endowed with the Skorohod metric.
+There is a sequence of probability measures $(\Pb^m)$ on $D([0,\infty)\colon\mathds R)$ so that each $\Pbm$ is the probability measure for a discrete time random walk on a grid in $\mathds R$, and $(\Pbm)$ converges weakly to $\WM$.
+The random walks associated to $(\Pbm)$ arise from the scaling of a single discrete time process on a discrete group.
+In this precise sense, Brownian motion in $\mathds R$ is a scaling limit.
+There are direct analogs of Brownian motion for paths in $\mathds Q_p$, the $p$-adic numbers, that are functions of a real time parameter.
+Do these real time $p$-adic Brownian motions also arise as scaling limits?
+An earlier study partially answered this question \cite{BW}, but only treated Brownian motions with Vladimirov operators with exponents greater than 1 as their infinitesimal generators.
+Furthermore, the convergence that this study established is, for any positive $T$, the weak convergence of probability measures on the Skorohod space $D([0,T]\colon\mathds Q_p)$ of $\mathds Q_p$-valued paths.